sagemath/trac_to_gh/Issue 4989.md

 # Issue 4989: Delete the section "4 Running the SAGE Notebook Securely" from the sage install guide

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4989

 Original creator: was